-5203.
-Method of payment-Additional bounties by towns-The heads of such animals and the bodies of such reptiles and birds shall be produced to the chairman of the town board of the town where they were killed, and if he shall be satisfied that they were killed within the designated territory, and by the person producing them, he shall certify to the county auditor the number of each kind so killed; and the auditor shall issue thereon a warrant on the county treasurer for the amount the claimant is entitled to receive under the resolution; or the claimant may produce such heads, bodies and evidence to the auditor direct.
+bounties to be paid by town boards-The four feet of striped and gray gophers and woodchucks, and both front feet of pocket gophers and the heads and rattles of rattlesnakes, and the bodies of birds and reptiles other than rattlesnakes shall be produced to the chairman of the town board of the town where they were killed, and if he shall be satisfied that they were killed within the designated territory and by the person producing them, he shall certify to the county auditor the number of each kind so killed.
+Such certificate shall be issued by the chairman of the town board at the end of each month and shall show the names of all persons entitled to bounty for the preceding month, the number of each kind of animals, reptiles and birds so killed and the amount of bounty that each person is entitled to receive.
+The county auditor shall issue thereon a warrant on the county treasurer payable to the chairman of the town board who issued such certificate, for the full amount of the bounty allowed by law according to such certificate, and upon receipt of such warrant the chairman shall pay the proper persons the bounty allowed by law for the preceding month.

-The official to whom such heads and bodies are produced shall immediately cause such heads to be destroyed and shall cause the removal of one foot from each bird and the rattlers from the rattlesnake.
+The chairman to whom such feet, heads and bodies and rattles are produced shall immediately cause such heads, feet, bodies and rattles to be destroyed and shall cause the removal of one foot from each bird.